Marcus Browne (footballer): Early life

-Browne was born in Tower Hamlets of Dominican descent.
+Browne was born in Tower Hamlets and is of Dominican descent.

 Club career

 West Ham United

-Browne joined West Ham United at the age of 8 and progressed through the academy at the club prior to signing his first professional contract on 12 November 2015.
+Browne joined West Ham United at the age of eight and progressed through the academy at the club prior to signing his first professional contract on 12 November 2015.

 On 18 August 2016, Browne made his senior debut in a Europa League fixture against Astra Giurgiu.
 The game finished 1–1 and Browne replaced Gökhan Töre in the 75th minute.
 After making a tackle in the middle of the pitch, Browne ran for around 40 yds before passing to teammate Michail Antonio before the right winger missed a clear chance to score.

+Wigan Athletic (loan)

 On 20 January 2017, Browne joined struggling Championship club Wigan Athletic on loan until the end of the season.
 He made his debut and only appearance on 29 January, where he came on as a second-half substitute in their 4–0 FA Cup defeat to Premier League giants Manchester United.
 Wigan went on to suffer relegation to League One at the end of the divisional campaign.

+Oxford United (first loan)

 On 24 July 2018, Browne joined established League One club Oxford United on a season-long loan.
 He made his league debut, coming on as a substitute, during a 2–0 home defeat to Fleetwood Town, their second game of the season.
 Browne scored his first goal for Oxford in a convincing 2–0 win against Coventry City on 14 August, in the first round of their EFL Cup campaign.
 His first league goal, which was referred to as a "superb solo goal", came in a 3–2 home defeat to Accrington Stanley a week later.

-By the end of the season, Browne had scored 9 goals in 44 appearances throughout all competitions, 6 of which occurred in his 34 divisional appearances.
+By the end of the season, Browne had scored nine goals in 44 appearances throughout all competitions, six of which occurred in his 34 league appearances.